SEA V Cup

-The Southeast Asian Volleyball League, also known as SEA V.League (formerly known as ASEAN Grand Prix), is a series of international volleyball tournaments featuring teams from Southeast Asia.
+The SEA V Cup, formerly known as ASEAN Grand Prix and SEA V.League, is a series of international volleyball tournaments featuring teams from Southeast Asia.

 History

 Plans of a regional women's volleyball league in Southeast Asia was first conceived in 2013 when AVC secretary-general Shanrit Wongprasert of Thailand met with officials of the Larong Volleyball sa Pilipinas, the national volleyball association of the Philippines.
 The league was proposed to adopt a home and away format as an effort to promote women's volleyball in the region.

 SportsCore Event Management and Consultancy, Inc., the Philippine-based organizer of the Philippine Super Liga, along with club leagues from Indonesia, Thailand and Vietnam, was reportedly backing such plans.
 By July 2015, only "finishing touches" are yet to be made which includes the mechanics and official name of the tournament.

 In December 2016, it was reported that the inaugural edition of the tournament was reportedly to be named as the "Southeast Asian SuperLiga" it was planned to be held from September 14 to 17, 2017.
 In January 2017, the tournament's name reportedly became the ASEAN Grand Prix.

 The ASEAN Grand Prix was first held in 2019.
 Two separate tournaments was held in Thailand and the Philippines with Thailand winning the title for both competitions.

 The series returned in 2022 as the ASEAN Grand Prix Women's Volleyball Invitation with a tournament scheduled in Thailand.
-A men's tournament was planned to be held in Indonesia and the Philippines as well such plan did not come to fruition.
+A men's tournament was planned to be held in Indonesia and the Philippines as well, but the plan did not come to fruition.
 Thailand defended their AGP title after sweeping the three teams at the 2022 tournament.

 From 2023, the tournament was renamed to Southeast Asian Volleyball League (SEA V.League).
-Men's tournament also made inaugural edition in 2023.
+The inaugural men's tournament was also held in 2023.

 In 2024, a new tournament named SEA V.League Challenge was created for the men's division, which includes some other national teams in Southeast Asia (Cambodia, Laos, Malaysia, and Singapore).
 The winner of SEA V.League Challenge will earn the right to participate in the next edition of SEA V.League, replacing the last placed team in the recent edition of SEA V.League.

-A relegation system, which was planned in 2025 eventually was not commenced, as the tournament now bears FIVB World Ranking points.
-Hence, the 2025 edition will see five teams participating in the tournament, after four editions.
+The relegation system which was planned for 2025 eventually did not commence, as the tournament now bears FIVB World Ranking points.
+Hence, the 2025 edition saw five teams participating in the men’s tournament for the first time.